Esther Copley: Writings

 Esther was a prolific author of children's books, tracts, and books on domestic economy.
-Cottage Comforts (1825), addressed to the working people, had reached 24 impressions by 1864, for example.
-Among several other works on domestic matters was the pamphlet Hints on the Cholera morbus (1832), on how to prevent and treat the disease.
+Cottage Comforts (1825), addressed to the labouring classes, had reached 24 edition by 1864, for example.
+Among several works on domestic matters was the pamphlet Hints on the Cholera morbus (1832), on how to prevent and treat the disease.

 Copley's stories for children were mainly didactic, designed to make them thrifty and good by providing examples of moral behaviour.
+She has been compared to writers such as Harriet Martineau and Eliza Meteyard who used fiction in similar ways.
 She also wrote longer, non-fiction works for children, including Scripture Natural History for Youth (1828) and a 500-page History of Slavery and its Abolition (1836), which derived slavery from human sinfulness.
 Family Experiences and Home Secrets (1851) incorporated three earlier books, in which a family is shown to prosper through hard work, foresight and benevolence.

+Copley's recipe book Cottage Cookery (1859) included instructions on how to make stews, broths, pies and pudding and was aimed at poor wives.
+In the chapter on 'Frugality and Cheap Cookery' she suggests sending out children to gather wild fruits and drying strawberry leaves to make tea.
+Jill Norman, in her review of Cottage Cookery, points out that although there are many sensible suggestions in the book "as the daughter of a silk manufacturer, Copley had no experience of the struggle to feed a family on a few shillings a week with minimal cooking facilities, and sometimes even no fire."

 Commemoration

 Esther Copley was buried at Eythorne Baptist Church under a tree near the gate, In 1996, a plaque commemorating her and her extended family was erected in the United Reformed church, Henley-on-Thames, where she and her parents had moved in the early years of the 19th century.